 T called and told me that I need 2 pieces of paper notarized and county sealed.
-I had one done and the other, well, no clue as to what the paper was for.
-She, graciously enough, emailed me an already filled in copy and told me to GET IT DONE AND GET IT MAILED TO HER!
+I had one done and the other, well, no clue as to what the article was for.
+She emailed me an already filled in copy and told me to GET IT DONE AND GET IT MAILED TO HER!
 If I mail it to her, then she will go to Frankfort to have it state sealed.

-You have to have it notarized to verify who you are, you have to have it county sealed to verify that the notary, is in fact, a notary and then you have to have it state sealed to prove that the county is the county in which the notary is actually a notary.
+You have to have it notarized to verify who you are.
+It has to have a county seal to verify that the notary is a notary.
+Next, you have to have a state seal.
+This proves that the county is the county in which the notary is actually a notary.
+Confusing, I know.

-Here I go, praying this doesn’t take long….walking through the pasture (in my isotoner heel-less slippers).
-I realized that I couldn’t get what I needed done from the angle I was going at it, so I walk down the road a bit and go into the neighbor’s yard…slushing through the mud and the muck.
-The calves were frightened and they were running in a direction I didn’t want them to go in…towards the road.
+Here I go, praying this doesn’t take long….walking through the pasture (in my Isotoner heel-less slippers).
+I realized that I couldn’t get what I needed to be done from the angle I was going at it, so I walk down the road a bit and go into the neighbor’s yard…slushing through the mud and the muck.
+The calves were frightened, and they were running in a direction I didn’t want them to go in…towards the road.
 I finally got them going in the other direction and instead of going back through the hole they already created…they created 2 more holes.
-Stupid stupid cows!
-At any rate, as I’m fixing the fence, I looked down and there was cow manure all over my shoes…not just a bit, a bunch.
+Stupid, stupid cows!
+At any rate, as I’m fixing the fence, I looked down, and there was cow manure all over my shoes…not just a bit, a bunch.
 I scraped off what I could, fixed the fence, blessed the sweet man and off I went to the courthouse.